COMP2281/software-engineering-group-17/documentation/User-Manual/main.typ

 -  *@Project-brief-section and @User-requirement-section:* Description for each of the user requirements, including the initial and current status, the extent to which it is fulfilled, and justification for the extent of fulfilment.

-- *@NFR-section:*  Detail how the other non-functional aspects of the system are handled.
+- *@NFR-section:*  Detail on how the other non-functional aspects of the system are handled.

 - *@Initial-idea-section:* Source materials upon which the conceptualisation and development of the system is built

-- *@Game-instruction-manual-section:* Jargon-free detail how to use the system from the perspective of non-technical users.
+- *@Game-instruction-manual-section:* Jargon-free detail on how to use the system from the perspective of non-technical users.

-- *@Code-accessibility-section:* Technical detail how to use the system from the perspective of technical users.
+- *@Code-accessibility-section:* Technical detail on how to use the system from the perspective of technical users.

-- *@Class-documentation-section:* Technical detail how each of the system’s functionalities is developed.
+- *@Class-documentation-section:* Technical detail on how each of the system’s functionalities is developed.

 - *@System-maintenance-section:* Specifics of how the system can be maintained.